CRAlpha/react-native-wkwebview/README.md

 Set a custom user agent for WKWebView.
 Note this only works on iOS 9+.
 Previous version will simply ignore this props.

+- **inputAccessoryViewID**

+An optional identifier which links a React Native [InputAccessoryView](https://facebook.github.io/react-native/docs/inputaccessoryview) to this webview.
+The InputAccessoryView is rendered above the keyboard when this webview is focused.

 - **hideKeyboardAccessoryView**

 This will hide the keyboard accessory view (`<` `>` and `Done`).
 Default is false.